What to do if there is a fire

 Alert everyone

-- Make sure everyone in the house knows about the fire - shout and get everyone together.
+- Make sure everyone in the house knows about the fire - shout FIRE and get everyone together.

 Get everyone out